AgileVentures/CommunityMaintenanceSupport/README.md

 Some analytics to investigate community activity within the AgileVentures Slack community (and associated systems)

+##How to run tests
+python run_tests.py from the command line at the root of the project should suffice

 ## Objective

 How to identify community members who are contributing more and provide them with additional support.